 All relevant stakeholders will be informed of the changes, and any necessary training or guidance will be provided to ensure smooth implementation.

-By conducting regular assessments and making necessary revisions, the HE²AT Center ensures that the Data Management Plan remains robust, effective, and aligned with best practices in data management and analysis.
+By conducting regular assessments and making necessary revisions, the HE²AT Center ensures that the Data Management Plan remains robust, effective, and aligned with best data management and analysis practices.

 The DMAC co-PIs will periodically re-assess the Data Management Plan in consultation with the HE²AT Center Steering Committee, including the RP1 and RP2 leads.
 This will take place at least every six months.